 What is Data Quality?

-Data quality is when data fits the purpose that it was intended for.
-Data is also considered high quality when it accurately represents real-world constructs.
+Data quality describes the degree to which data fits the purpose it was intended for.
+Data is considered high quality when it accurately and consistently represents real-world scenarios.

 To understand this, you have to look at data as being the foundation stone of a hierarchy that is built on it.
 Over the foundation of data, comes information, which is data placed in context.
 From actionable information comes knowledge, which develops into wisdom when it is applied.
 Bad quality data will result in bad information quality, and this moves up the hierarchy, resulting in bad business decisions.